Long Spur (conservation area): Natural history

 The area is part of the Central Appalachian Broadleaf Coniferous Forest-Meadow Province.
 Yellow poplar, northern red oak, white oak, basswood, cucumber tree, white ash, eastern hemlock and red maple are found in colluvial drainages, toeslopes and along flood plains of small to medium-sized streams.
 White oak, northern red oak, and hickory dominate on the north and west, while chestnut oak, scarlet oak and yellow pine are found on ridgetops and exposed sites.
 Wildlife populations are supported by five artificial waterholes created by blasting into rock.
 Glades with box huckleberry, an unusual biological community, are found here.
 There is a wild trout population in Spur Branch.

 A wide variety of ecological types has been created by many cuts in the area's topography, including hot, dry windswept ridges; cool, moist protected coves; and rich bottomlands.
 There are large tracts of old-growth forest in the area, with some stands on the western side at least 140 years old.
+The steep, rocky hollows have served as a refuge, protecting these stands from harvesting.
+One stand safeguards the upper headwaters of Spur Branch.

 Topography

 The wildland is part of the Ridge and Valley Subsection of the Northern Ridge and Valley Ecosystem Section.
 Ridges composed of sandstone and shale run northeast–southwest, with parallel valleys created from limestone or shale.
 Big Walker Mountain and Long Spur, the principal mountains in the area, have both steep and gentle slopes.
 Gentle slopes are found along Little Walker Creek, a stream that runs parallel to VA 601 along the southern border.
-There are many tributaries flowing into Little Walker Creek; Spur Branch is a prominent drainage in the northeast that flows into Little Walker Creek.
+There are many tributaries flowing into Little Walker Creek.
+Spur Branch, formed between Big Walker Mountain and Long Spur, is a prominent drainage in the northeast that flows into Little Walker Creek.
+It is classified as a cold-water stream appropriate for Native Brook Trout.

 Water levels in Little Walker Creek in winter and early spring are sufficient for canoeing on an average of 16–18 days of the year.
 The creek, about 30 feet in width, moves through a pastoral valley with farmland and occasional ridges rising steeply from the creek, giving a sense of being far removed from the civilized world.
 However care must be taken after the creek passes under the Route 100 bridge where it begins to flow through a boulder-filled gorge.

 The lowest elevation of 2080 feet is found near Little Walker Creek, and the high elevation of 3120 feet is found at a point on the crest of Long Spur.